 Category Archives: Running

 Johnny Hayes (Running.
 Born, New York, NY, Apr.
 10, 1886; died, Englewood, NJ, Aug.
 23, 1965.)
 As a wiry 5’4” clerk at Bloomingdale’s, John Joseph Hayes was a dedicated runner attracted to marathons.
 Hayes finished fifth in the 1906 Boston Marathon, moved up to third in 1907, and when the Yonkers Marathon was run for the first time later that year, he won it.
 He then set his sights on the London Olympics of 1908, the first ever run at the now-standard 26.2 miles (changed so the race could pass in front of Buckingham Palace; prior Olympic marathons had been 25 miles).
 Hayes became the gold medal winner when Italy’s Dorando Pietri collapsed and was carried over the finish line.
 In the ensuing controversy, Dorando (as he was known) was disqualified and Hayes declared the winner.
 Thanks to the controversy, Hayes and Dorando were matched in a series of races in the U.S., four of them in 1908-09.
 They both went pro for the series, Hayes leaving Bloomingdale’s (where he had become the head of sporting goods).
 Two of the races were held in Madison Square Garden (Nov.
 25, 1908, and Mar.
 5, 1909) amid great excitement and press coverage.
 Dorando won both.
 Hayes ran regularly as a pro until 1912, when he coached the U.S. marathon squad that included four of the first eight finishers in Stockholm.
 He coached cross-country at Columbia (1917-18).
-Hayes was the only American to win the marathon until Frank Shorter did it in 1972 at Munich.
+Hayes was the last American to win the marathon until Frank Shorter did it in 1972 at Munich.

 Fred Lebow (Running.
 Born, Transylvania, Rumania, June 3, 1932; died, New York, NY, Oct.
 9, 1994.)
 Few individuals can claim to be virtually the single-handed inspiration for national interest by millions of Americans in anything.
 Fred Lebow is perhaps unique in that he has done it twice.
 As a member of the Central Park runners groups in the 1960s, Lebow conceived the idea of the New York City Marathon.
 Its popularity through national television exposure triggered an astonishing surge in marathon running throughout the nation.
 Lebow’s courageous battle again cancer inspired a 1990 national campaign, “Stop Cancer,” to raise funds for cancer research.
 Lebow’s first New York City Marathon was run in 1970 and the first six were run entirely within Central Park.
 In 1976, the Marathon took on an entirely different character.
 That year, it became an all-borough event, starting in Staten Island and finishing in Central Park.
 Since then, the Marathon has become an event attracting millions of New Yorkers along its route and tens of millions of Americans via television.
 Its field of runners has grown to almost 40,000, one of the largest such events in the world.
 Lebow also founded the Fifth Avenue Mile (1981) and the Empire State Building Run-up.
 He also actively campaigned to bring world championship cross-country and track events to New York.
 In addition, he founded the New York Games, a world-class track meet, begun in 1989, that lasted four years.
 He was president of the New York Road Runners Club from 1972 until his death.